MaintainX/yarn-plugin-workspace-lockfile/README.md

 This Yarn Berry plugin automatically generates workspace-specific lockfiles for each workspace in your monorepo whenever you run `yarn install`.
 These lockfiles represent what the `yarn.lock` would look like as much as possible if each workspace was a standalone project (not exactly yarn.lock compatible).

-## Work in Progress

-This plugin is still under development and not all features have been tested and verified.
+You can use these workspace lockfiles for:

+- GitHub Action cache keys for focused workspace installs
+- Analyzing dependencies for individual workspaces in CI/CD pipelines when using `yarn workspaces focus`

 ## Installation

 ```bash
 yarn plugin import https://raw.githubusercontent.com/MaintainX/yarn-plugin-workspace-lockfile/refs/tags/v0.4.0/bundles/%40yarnpkg/plugin-workspace-lockfile.js
 ```

-## Development

-The plugin is built using `@yarnpkg/builder`, which is the official tool for building Yarn plugins.
-To develop:

-1. Make changes to the source code in `src/`
-2. Run `yarn build` to rebuild the plugin
-3. Run `yarn clean` to clean build artifacts

-The builder will:

-- Type check your code
-- Bundle all dependencies
-- Generate proper plugin metadata
-- Create CommonJS bundles

-## Usage

-The plugin automatically runs after every `yarn install` operation.
-It will:

-1. Generate a `yarn.workspace.lock` file for each workspace
-2. Use the same cache as your main project
-3. Preserve workspace-specific dependencies

-You can use these workspace lockfiles for:

-1. Dependabot scanning at the workspace level (not yet supported/tested)
-2. GitHub Action cache keys for focused workspace installs
-3. Analyzing dependencies for individual workspaces in CI/CD pipelines when using `yarn workspaces focus`

 ## Example GitHub Actions Usage